-OpenStack Foundation (“OpenStack”) was formed to involve interested companies and individuals in a collaborative effort to support a collection of open source technology that provides massively scalable open source cloud computing software.
+OpenStack Foundation (“Foundation”) was formed to involve interested companies and individuals in a collaborative effort to support a collection of open source technology that provides massively scalable open source cloud computing software.
 Because some of the participants (“Members”) will include competitors, these activities are subject to antitrust laws.
 While coordination among competitors to achieve pro-competitive goals and efficiencies is perfectly legal under the antitrust laws, it is important to identify conduct that raises concerns under the antitrust laws and be sure that antitrust risks are avoided.

 II.
 Membership and participation policies.

 The requirements for Membership and participation should be reasonable and nondiscriminatory, and those requirements should be applied in an impartial manner.

 - Qualifications for Membership and participation should be objective and easily verifiable.

 - Decisions about allowing particular entities to join or participate should not be based, in whole or in part, on the competitive or commercial interests of other actual or potential Members.
 The commercial interests of the Members should never be part of any discussion of actual or potential Membership or participation by other firms.